jacobobryant/biff/slate/source/index.html.md

 Similarities:

- - Both contain some code for moving data between frontend and backend, hence they can both be described as "full-stack frameworks."
+ - Both contain some code for moving data between front end and back end, hence they can both be described as "full-stack frameworks."

 Differences:

- - Fulcro is primarily a front-end framework while Biff is primarily backend.
+ - Fulcro is primarily a front-end framework while Biff is primarily back end.
  - Biff prioritizes the low end of the "market" (early-stage startups and hobby projects, as mentioned).
  - Biff is much smaller and younger.